top of page

 VACUMM Pegs 36-75

-Fishing available June 16th to March 14th (48 hour night fishing is allowed)
+Fishing available June 16th to March 14th

 Right behind the salt mines, this area is very popular with dog walkers and cyclists, so beware of your pole and do not block the path on the 'bend'.
 Large Carp and Pike inhabit this slow, deep length, and the usual shoals of Bream, Eels and Roach, plus the occasional Tench.
 Spinning or deadbaits for the Pike and boily on the far margins for the Carp as they pass through.
 Feeder or pole for the skimmers and Bream.